 - User-associated performance data such as app launch time, hang rate, or energy usage, which may be used to evaluate user behavior, understand the effectiveness of existing product features, and plan new features.
 Performance data may also be used for displaying ads, including sharing with other entities that display ads.

-- A Device ID such as the device's advertising identifier or other app-bounded device identifiers, which may be used for the purpose of third-party advertising and analytics.
+- A Device ID, such as the device's advertising identifier or other app- or developer-bounded device identifiers, which may be used for the purpose of third-party advertising and analytics.

 - Advertising data, such as advertisements the user has seen, may be used to power analytics and advertising features.